HadrienLouichon/Proj_Finland/README.md

     Open a terminal and go to the same **Setup** folder and execute :
     ```
-    bash Transmitting.sh
+    bash Transmitter.sh
     ```
 Press **Ctrl + C** to stop the receiver program & the Mosquitto when you have succesfully received the files and want to end the transmission.
-The data should have been send to the receiver with success (in the folder Code_Mosquitto/MQTT_Broker/files_received)!
+The data should have been send to the receiver with success (in the folder MQTT_Broker/files_received)!

 ## Reset and Reinstalling a RaspberryPi 5 from scratch :